-The next step is to create content that will distribute translated messages to local government leaders through a variety of communications vehicles.
+The next step is to create content that will distribute translated messages to local government leaders.
 LGAC members have stated that local officials learn and seek information in different ways.
 Therefore, messages should be disseminated multiple times and in different formats.
-Formats include webinars, short two-minute videos, blogs, infographics and handbooks.
-In accordance with this strategy, it is recommended that all CBP messaging and content be created in collaboration with the translator groups-the LLWG, LGAC and the Communications Workgroup-and promoted through the Trusted Sources as the deliverers.
-As stated in the Ecologix report, the CBP can take advantage of Trusted Sources' websites, newsletters, ongoing meetings, trainings, workshops and conferences to distribute information.
+Formats include webinars, short 5-minute videos, blogs, infographics, and handbooks.
+In accordance with this strategy, it is recommended that all CBP messaging and content be created in collaboration with the translator groups-the LLWG, LGAC, and the Communications Workgroup-and promoted through the Trusted Sources as the deliverers.
+As stated in the Ecologix report, the CBP can take advantage of Trusted Sources' websites, newsletters, ongoing meetings, trainings, workshops, and conferences to distribute information.